Dr Fran Vertue

 Experience and current work environments

-I have published articles in academic journals and in popular magazines, and two series of articles about children’s psychological difficulties in The Press (Christchurch daily newspaper).
-These articles are available in the form of Client Fact Sheets on this website.
+I have published articles in academic journals and in popular magazines, and, in the past, a series of articles in The Press (Christchurch daily newspaper) about many psychological issues for adults, families and children.
+These articles are available in the form of Client Fact Sheets on this website and can be downloaded.
+I have also presented workshops on many topics over the years in New Zealand, Australia and North America.

 Approach to the work